VeryGoodDog/ServaMap/readme.md

 - Chunk tile generation.
 - The ability to export all tiles in one large image.
 - Tile resampling.
-- Webserver hosting, the mod does not automatically host the online map.
+- Webserver hosting, the mod automatically hosts the online map.

 It is currently missing: